pixeleet/virgilio/README.md

 Virgilio is a minimalist library for helping you write modular applications.

 ## Getting started
-The following creates a Virglio instance and tells it to load the foo module and a custom foo-module.
+The following creates a Virglio instance and tells it to load the number module.

     var options = {};
     require('virgilio')(options)
-        .use('foo')
-        .loadModule('number');
+        .loadModule(number);

 Below is an example of what a number module might look like.

-    module.exports = function(options) {
+    function number(options) {
         var virgilio = this;
         virgilio.namespace('number')
             .defineAction('add', add)